kenp-io/kenpio-docs/docs/airpods-max/usb-c-kit/v1dot1_assembly.md

 You're almost there!
 We just want to reassemble the last few pieces, should be very very easy.

 Place the battery back in place.
-Screw in the two Pentalobe P5 screws from Figure [7](#battery-top-screw).
+Screw in the two Torx T5 screws from Figure [7](#battery-side-screws).

-Screw back in the three T3 screws from Figure [6](#battery-top-screw).
+Screw back in the three T3 screws from Figure [6](#battery-top-screws).

 Place the speaker back in place.
 Make sure that golden pins underneath are on the same side where the pins of the power board are.